 - LoRaWAN is especially useful in large-scale, integrated smart city deployments because of its availability, cost, and reach

-While the public sector isn’t usually considered the most advanced technology vertical, until recently it accounted for more Internet of Things (IoT) deployments than any other.
+While the public sector and government communication solutions aren’t usually considered the most advanced technology vertical, until recently it accounted for more Internet of Things (IoT) deployments than any other.
 Much of that activity has been focused on the smart city, where local governments—and their contracted agencies—have sought to use connectivity to monitor, track, or control city assets, with an overall goal of providing citizens with more efficient services.

 - Organizations Deploying Smart City Solutions: It is not just city hall connecting street furniture in large urban settings.
 Small towns and districts, harbors and ports, roads and motorway authorities, and the owners of parking facilities in public and private settings (e.g., hospitals, universities, office buildings, and shopping centers), along with water and waste management utilities are also taking advantage of connected devices to gather data, inform users, and save money on day to day processes that keep the city running.
 GlobalData’s most recent IoT connections forecast expects more than half a billion devices will be deployed as part of smart city solutions by 2023.